kenatiod/MUT/Understanding Machine Understanding.md

 ...

 As Anh and Bassam sat in their lab, a palpable sense of unease filled the room.
 Anh furrowed her brow, lost in thought, while she contemplated the enormity of the task before them.
-She taped her pencil restlessly and said, "You know Bassam, the more I think about it, the more daunting this whole 'test for machine understanding' project seems."
+She tapped her pencil restlessly and said, "You know Bassam, the more I think about it, the more daunting this whole 'test for machine understanding' project seems."

 Bassam did not look up from the computer screen, but asked, "Why's that?
 You're the one who's been insisting we need rigorous ways to evaluate CASPAR's capabilities and general safety."